Difference Between Monopoly and Monopolistic Competition

 Monopoly vs Monopolistic Competition Infographics

 - Monopoly vs monopolistic competition differs from each other.
-The basic difference is the number of players existing in monopoly vs monopolistic competition markets.
-Monopoly is created by a single seller whereas monopolistic competition requires at least 2 but not a large number of sellers.
+The basic difference is the number of players existing in monopoly and monopolistic competition markets.
+A monopoly is created by a single seller whereas monopolistic competition requires at least 2 but not a large number of sellers.

-- Due to more numbers of players in a monopolistic competition, there exists a competition in sales and prices.
-Monopoly enjoys its sole control over all characteristics of its products.
+- Due to more numbers of players in monopolistic competition, there exists a competition in sales and prices.
+Monopoly enjoys the sole control overall characteristics of its products.

-- Monopoly in the market makes it extremely difficult for new entrants and exit of the existing player, due to the good acceptability and nature of the product.
-In a monopolistic competition, entry and exit are easy for other players, and it hardly affects the overall demand and supply pattern of an economy.
+- A monopoly in the market makes it extremely difficult for new entrants and the exit of the existing player, due to the good acceptability and nature of the product.
+In monopolistic competition, entry and exit are easy for other players, and it hardly affects the overall demand and supply pattern of an economy.

 - Profits earned from the sale of the product under monopoly markets is solely enjoyed by the single player.
 Products in the other market are offered by a couple of sellers, hence market sales and profits are shared between all of them.